BD-IATI/bd-iati.github.io/_background/donor_data.md

 #### Implementing organisations

 DFID appears to be using [CRS channel codes](http://iatistandard.org/201/codelists/CRSChannelCode/) for implementing organisations.
 These include some broad categories like `11000` ("donor") and `50000` ("other").
-However, significantly more information about organisatiosn is provided in each transaction's `receiver-org`.
+However, significantly more information about organisations is provided in each transaction's `receiver-org`.

 * These two pieces of information together might provide us with enough information about which other organisation the project should map to.
 * However, it is probably not desirable for the import tool to have too many donor-specific "hacks".